-We have been having lots of fun with Dr. Seuss this week.
-We’ve read lots of books, done a few Dr. Seuss crafts, and the kids enjoyed getting their hands a bit messy with this Dr. Seuss-inspired sensory bin.
+We have been having lots of fun studying Dr. Seuss this week.
+We’ve read lots of books, done a few Seuss crafts, and the kids enjoyed getting their hands a bit messy with this Dr. Seuss-inspired sensory bin.

-To set up the bin, I filled some plastic eggs with letter tiles that spelled some of the words from Green Eggs and Ham.
-(I used rhyming words from the book: ham, Sam, fox, box, house, mouse…) As an extra little surprise, I also included a handful of water beads to each plastic egg.
+To set up the bin, fill several plastic eggs with letter tiles that spell some of the words from the book Green Eggs and Ham.
+(For example: ham, Sam, fox, box, house, mouse) As an extra little surprise, I also included a handful of water beads to each plastic egg.
+(This is totally optional.)

-Then I grabbed one of the containers we use for sensory play and sprayed the bottom with shaving cream.
-To give it red stripes (like the cat’s hat), I used a bit of our red decorating sugar.
+Spray the bottom of a large plastic container with shaving cream.
+To give it red stripes (like the cat’s hat), use a bit of red decorating sugar.
 (Quick and easy is always a plus!)

 As each egg is open, challenge your child to unscramble the letters to form one of the words from Green Eggs and Ham.
 Younger children may need help with this.
 See if they can match up the rhyming pairs once all the words are formed.